hashicorp/vault/website/source/docs/agent/autoauth/methods/aws.html.md

 Wherever possible, we recommend using identity services (method 4) for credentials.
 These rotate regularly and require no effort on your part to provision, making identity services the most secure of the four methods.
-If using identity services _and_ a custom `cred_check_freq_seconds`, be sure the frequency is set low enough to pick up new credentials from the physical environment as they become available.
+If using identity services _and_ a custom `credential_poll_interval`, be sure the frequency is set low enough to pick up new credentials from the physical environment as they become available.

 To use identity services, choose the `iam` type and leave the `access_key`, `secret_key`, and `session_token`